prawnzyy/tp/docs/UserGuide.md

 [BA]king [BR]ead is a **desktop app for managing recipes and ingredient inventory, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 [BA]king [BR]ead is targeted towards bakers like yourselves to aid you on your baking journey.

+Tired of rummaging through your cupboard to check what ingredients and how much of it you have?
+Fret not, with [BA]king [BR]ead, you will be able to manage your stock with ease so the next time you want to bake something or go grocery shopping, you know exactly what you have!
+And if you are tired of having to flip through physical recipe books to find a recipe you want, once again [BA]king [BR]ead has you covered!
+With [BA]king [BR]ead you will be able to view your recipes with ease, making it much easier to manage your recipes!

 If you can type fast, [BA]king [BR]ead can get your ingredient and recipe management tasks done faster than traditional GUI apps.

 --------------------------------------------------------------------------------------------------------------------